hhamza1/komkom-wheel/README.md

 ## Acknowledgements

-Special thanks to the development team and the client for their valuable feedback and support.
+Special thanks to the client for their valuable feedback and support.
 ```

-Feel free to copy the above markdown content into your `README.md` file.